 The Division of Vocational Rehabilitation (DVR) works with other state agencies and many Councils and Committees whose focus is on individuals with disabilities.
 Once approved, all agreements and Memoranda of Understanding are considered to be in effect until replaced or discontinued according to the terms of each agreement.
 At a minimum, DVR reviews MOUs at least annually to determine those that are in need of updating or replacement.
 DVR convenes teams with broad stakeholder participation to work on MOUs according to the needs of the particular agreement.

 DVR has a long-standing relationship and works very closely with the Maine Department of Health and Human Services (DHHS).
-Presently, DVR and DHHS have two memorandums of understanding (MOU); one MOU is with the Office of Aging and Disability Services (OADS), which serves individuals with developmental disabilities; the other MOU is with the Office of Substance Abuse and Mental Health Services (SAMHS) which serves individuals with mental health issues.
-Additionally, DVR, OADS and SAMHS have developed and are implementing joint approaches to the workforce development of community rehabilitation providers and business engagement throughout the state.
-DVR, the Division for the Blind and Visually Impaired (DBVI), OADS and SAMHS are currently holding work sessions to develop a joint MOU that will develop a cost sharing plan to address current WIOA regulations.
+Presently, DVR and DHHS have two memorandums of understanding (MOU); one MOU is with the Office of Aging and Disability Services (OADS), which serves individuals with developmental disabilities; the other MOU is with the Office of Behavioral Health -formerly the Office of Substance Abuse and Mental Health Services - (DHHS-OBH) which serves individuals who experience mental health disorders .
+Additionally, DVR, OADS and DHHS-OBH have developed and are implementing joint approaches to the workforce development of community rehabilitation providers and business engagement throughout the state.
+DVR, the Division for the Blind and Visually Impaired (DBVI), OADS and DHHS-OBH continue to develop a joint MOU that will develop a cost sharing plan to address current WIOA regulations.

 The current MOU’s address the combined efforts that DVR and DHHS have initiated and clarify roles to improve the successful outcomes for these jointly served populations. • DHHS Office of Aging and Disability Services and DVR/DBVI MOU (updated June 2014) “This Memorandum is intended to guide the Maine Department of Labor’s Bureau of Rehabilitation Services (BRS), through its Division for the Blind and Visually Impaired and Division of Vocational Rehabilitation, and the Office of Aging and Disability Services (OADS) in the Maine Department of Health and Human Services (DHHS), through a system change planning process for the purpose of implementing an aligned service delivery system that promotes evidence–based practices.
 It contains information about policies and processes that pertain to maintaining and enhancing the relationship between these two entities”.

-DHHS Office of Substance Abuse and Mental Health Services and DVR MOU (updated August 2013) “This Memorandum is intended to guide the Maine Department of Labor’s Bureau of Rehabilitation Services (BRS), through its Division for the Blind and Visually Impaired and the Division of Vocational Rehabilitation, and the Maine Department of Health and Human Services (DHHS), through its Office of Substance Abuse and Mental Health Services (SAMHS), in the course of planning and implementing an aligned service delivery system that promotes evidence–based practices.
+DHHS Office of Behavioral Health and DVR MOU (updated August 2013) “This Memorandum is intended to guide the Maine Department of Labor’s Bureau of Rehabilitation Services (BRS), through its Division for the Blind and Visually Impaired and the Division of Vocational Rehabilitation, and the Maine Department of Health and Human Services (DHHS), through its Office of Behavioral Health (DHHS-OBH), in the course of planning and implementing an aligned service delivery system that promotes evidence–based practices.
 It contains information about policies and processes that pertain to maintaining and enhancing the relationship between these two entities.”

-Through these strong partnerships with OADS and SAMHS, DVR has been able to maximize federal and state funding to Maine by drawing down its full federal allotment for public rehabilitation services and accessing employment support services through Medicaid waivers.
+Through these strong partnerships with OADS and DHHS-OBH, DVR has been able to maximize federal and state funding to Maine by drawing down its full federal allotment for public rehabilitation services and accessing employment support services through Medicaid waivers.

 • Interagency Support of Benefits Counseling

 DVR continues to work closely with many other state partners to ensure that Maine’s benefits counseling services remain available to beneficiaries of SSI/SSDI, and specifically, DVR applicants and eligible clients.
-DVR currently administers a single contract with Maine’s approved WIPA provider, Maine Medical Center’s Department of Vocational Services, which includes funding from four sources of state and federal funds, including from the Division of Vocational Rehabilitation, Division for the Blind and Visually Impaired, Office of Substance Abuse and Mental Health Services, and Office of Aging and Disability Services.
+DVR currently administers a single contract with Maine’s approved WIPA provider, Maine Medical Center’s Department of Vocational Services, which includes funding from four sources of state and federal funds, including from the Division of Vocational Rehabilitation, Division for the Blind and Visually Impaired, Office of Behavioral Health, and Office of Aging and Disability Services.